 But instead, because of the stigma around mental health many suffers are left feeling isolated and alone.
 As if they are unloved and that no one cares.
 Just having that one person to say that they’re worried about you, or asked me how they could help.

-People can be quick to dismiss or may respond negatively when they find out a friend is suffering with their mental health.
+People can be quick to dismiss or may respond negatively when they find out a friend is suffering from their mental health.

 Personally, I think that this is down to the stigma of Mental health in society.
 It is pure ignorance.
 For some reason Mental Health is a massive taboo subject and people feel uncomfortable talking about it or seeing it as an illness at all.
 Just because you can’t see it, doesn’t mean it doesn’t exist.